LDAP Configuration

 Basic configuration

 The mask for configuration is divided into several levels.
-Here you may not always need all parameters for your case.
+Here, one may not always need all parameters for the case.
 Some fields already contain examples that suggest the syntax.

 LDAP synchronization

-Assign a name for your LDAP provider here.
-Choose a short and meaningful name here.
+A name for your LDAP provider has to be assigned here.
+A meaningful name has to be chosen here.

-- LDAP server URLs: Enter the URL of the LDAP server here and confirm it with Enter.
+• LDAP server URLs: The URL of the LDAP server has to be entered here and confirmed with Enter.

-If you are using LDAPs and the server does not have a trusted certificate, the certificate can be stored here in order to classify it as trusted for Relution.
+If LDAPs are used and the server does not have a trusted certificate, the certificate can be stored here in order to classify it as trusted for Relution.

 Authentication

-Check the entries with the corresponding button here as well.
+The entries with the corresponding button has to be checked here as well.

 Base DN